 If you offer your own styling products, it’s easier to use an app-based card reader.

-Zettle, SumUp Air and Square come with a POS app with product library so you can itemise products on receipts and manage stock better.
-You can even list your services in the app even though they are not physical products.
+Card readers from SumUp, Square and PayPal connect with a POS app with a product library.
+This allows you to itemise products on receipts and manage stock better, even if they are not physical products.

-Traditional card terminals only deal with transaction amounts entered manually, unless linked to an external POS system.
+Traditional card terminals only deal with transaction amounts entered manually, unless linked with an external POS system.

 Are you receiving or paying a commission from your sales?

-If you get commission from products sold in a salon, the salon’s card machine should process those transactions.
-The payments will go to the salon’s bank account, and it is the owner’s responsibility to pass commissions onto you.
+If you get commission from products sold in a salon, the salon’s card machine might process those transactions.
+In that case, payments go to the salon’s bank account, making the owner’s responsible for passing on commissions to you.

 What reporting functions do you need?